biniamsea2/Async-Inn/AyncINN/AyncINN/Readme.md

 3) Update the dropdown lists to include the Layout enum, and associations between the Room and Hotel, as well as the Room and Amenities.
 Be sure to display user friendly information in your views (example: display string names instead of ids).
 4) Based off of the readings from day 14, either utilize bootstrap (download it into your project from NuGet), or remove all bootstrap specific classes in your HTML. (clean it up!)
 5) Add your own styling to the Hotel creation page, Room Creation Page, and Amenities creation page.
-6) On the Home Page, create a navigation to the ìCreate Hotelî page, ìCreate Roomî page, ìCreate Amenityî page, as well as pages for the ìHotelRoomî association and ìRoomAmenityî association.
+6) On the Home Page, create a navigation to the ‚ÄúCreate Hotel‚Äù page, ‚ÄúCreate Room‚Äù page, ‚ÄúCreate Amenity‚Äù page, as well as pages for the ‚ÄúHotelRoom‚Äù association and ‚ÄúRoomAmenity‚Äù association.
 Each of these pages (excluding HotelRoom and Room Amenity (see below)) should allow the user to edit/remove existing data.
 All pages should allow to view the data.

 ---